makrai/notes/davidson67-logical-form-action-sent.md

-Indeed, viewed as an analysis of ordinary sentences about actions, von Wright's proposal seems subject co all the difficulties I have already outlined plus the extra one that mosr action sentences do not yield a non-trivial description of the initial scare (try 'He circled the field', 'He recited the Odyssey', 'He Airted with Olga).
+Indeed, viewed as an analysis of ordinary sentences about actions, von Wright's proposal seems subject co all the difficulties I have already outlined plus the extra one that mosr action sentences do not yield a non-trivial description of the initial scare (try 'He circled the field', 'He recited the Odyssey', 'He Airted with Olga').

 In two matters, however, it seems ro the von Wright suggests important and valuable changes in the pattern of analysis we have been considering, or at least in